darkodrljaca/yii2-api-invoice-simple-example/README.md

 - Controller class extends yii\rest\ActiveController.
 - Parsers and rules in components.
 - Authorization checkAccess method and HttpBearerAuth in behaviors.
-- For example, get invoice details with invoice_id = 3 with the corresponding invoice: <br />
+- For example, GET invoice details with invoice_id = 3 with the corresponding invoice: <br />
     http: // yii2-api-invoice-simple-example.test / invoices / 3 / invoice-details?expand=invoice